vhp1360/Programming/RoR/Ruby.md

     def [self|ClassName].ClassMethod(...)
       ...
     end
+    private
+      def ...
         ...
       end

+    ...
+  end
 ```
+  - you could define all things in class as public and after that, use `private :def_Name :... ` to make them as private.
+  - `protect :... ` is last scope of __OOP__ .

 - What is diffrent between Instance and class variable|Method?
   - Instance Variable is define for each new Object of class but
   - Class Variable is static object in class and is shared between all Objects those creat from class